-The American Bankers Association joined a broad coalition of housing and finance trade organizations in a letter to congressional leaders Friday urging them not to use the Fannie Mae and Freddie Mac guarantee fees as a source of funding offsets.
+In a letter to Sens.
+Kyrsten Sinema (D-Ariz.) and Rob Portman (R-Ohio) today, the American Bankers Association and a broad coalition of financial and housing trade groups urged them not to use Fannie Mae and Freddie Mac guarantee fees as a source of funding offsets for government spending.

 The Federal Housing Finance Agency today announced that it will eliminate a widely panned “adverse market refinance fee” of 50 basis points for no-cash-out and cash-out refinance mortgages for loan deliveries effective Aug.
 1.